davidstevenrose/SECMinecraftServerDocs/Documentation and Rules/server_documentation.md

 ## JVM setup
 The club currently has a server running the Linux OS with the command line interface.
 It is recommended that the next course of action is to install OpenJDK 11, which comes with the JVM.
 ## Minecraft server setup
 All information on the computer relating to the Minecraft server shall be stored in a directory called 'minecraft'.
-If this directory does not exist, one will be created.
+If this directory does not exist, one will be created (made manually).
 Inside this directory, the binary libraries for the Minecraft server need to be installed.
+The requirements provided by the club officers requires the instalation of a spigot server.
 Use the following command:
 ___Java edition 1.16.4___
 `wget https://launcher.mojang.com/v1/objects/35139deedbd5182953cf1caa23835da59ca3d7cd/server.jar`